SamirSolankiWebDev/MvcMyProject/MvcMyProject/README.txt

 - First add the Class inside Models Folder and give the name as Movies.cs
 - add the line of code using System.ComponentModel.DataAnnotations; in the Movies.cs file or it will show error on line number
  14 on "[DataType(DataType.Date)]"

+ - Creted a new Class "MvcMovieContext.cs" inside Data Folder